haskellfoundation/error-message-index/message-index/messages/GHC-05380/zero-constructors/index.md

 ## Explanation

-A `newtype` constructor does need to have a single constructor.
-It is not allowed to have a newtype without a constructor.
-It is allowed to have a `data` type without a constructor, so in order to fix this, you need to come up with a constructor for the newtype or change the `newtype` keyword to a `data` keyword.
+A `newtype` definition is required to have exactly one constructor, so constructorless `newtype`s are not allowed.
+Datatypes defined using `data` are allowed to be constructorless, so this problem can be fixed either by adding a constructor to the `newtype` or by changing the `newtype` keyword to a `data` keyword.